Frequently Asked Questions

-How do I apply for merit scholarship?
+How do I apply for a merit scholarship?

 All graduate admissions applications are reviewed for merit scholarship by the program admissions committees.
 Notification of merit scholarship award is received in your letter of acceptance.
-If merit scholarship is awarded, it is not necessary to submit tax returns with financial aid documents.

 Do I include parent information on the FAFSA?

 A graduate student is independent for federal financial aid purposes.
 Parent information is not submitted on the Free Application for Federal Student Aid (FAFSA).

 Submitting a FAFSA determines need and eligibility for federal financial aid.